kubeflow/website/content/en/docs/started/workstation/getting-started-multipass.md

 {{% alpha-status
   feedbacklink="https://github.com/kubeflow/kubeflow/issues" %}}

 This document outlines the steps that you can take to get your local installation of Kubeflow running on top of Microk8s, a small enterprise Kubernetes cluster.

+### Prerequisities

-Microk8s requires Linux; if you are not on a Linux system, you can use Multipass to create a Linux VM (virtual machine) on your native hypervisor.
+Microk8s requires Linux; if you are not on a Linux system, you can use [Multipass](https://multipass.run/) to create a Linux VM (virtual machine) on your built-in hypervisor.

 ## Introduction

-If you already have Ubuntu or Linux that supports [snaps](https://snapcraft.io/), you can easily install Kubernetes using [Microk8s](https://microk8s.io/).
+If you already have Ubuntu or Linux that supports [snaps](https://snapcraft.io/), you can install Kubernetes using [Microk8s](https://microk8s.io/).
 You can jump to the **Install Kubeflow using Microk8s** section below.

 If you don't have a Linux system already, or you would like to confine your Kubeflow to a disposable machine, then [Create a VM with Multipass](https://multipass.run/) first and then follow the instructions below.
 That will get you an Ubuntu machine that can be used to install Kubernetes and Kubeflow.